 Children experience this much more often than adults.
 At a young age, people more regularly enter the world of daydreams with their blossoming imagination and create their dream world for fun.

 With adults, it happens most frequently shortly before falling asleep or when concentration weakens due to boring activities.
 Thoughts are wandering around, the brain is, so to speak, busy with itself.
 Daydreamers step back a little behind their usual perception limits, visualize, or conduct inner dialogues.
 They are usually able to continue to perform simple activities.
 However, external attention is significantly reduced.

 Is a daydream good for anything?

 So often we hear the call to stop daydreaming.
 And now I come along and recommend it?
 Yes, because during daydreaming, helpful processes happen.
 I’m not talking about a destructive escape from reality.

 The brain is in a kind of idle state and begins to engage with itself.
 It tends to pick up everyday topics and problems and works independently on solutions.
-This can lead to very interesting solutions to even very complex problems that we would not have thought of with full consciousness.
+This can lead to very interesting solutions to even very complex difficulties that we would not have thought of with full consciousness.
 So daydreaming, assuming the right place, is a good idea and not a waste of time.
 Daydreaming maintains our mental balance.